 Before further ado, let’s get into it!

 Cupcake recipes generally contain a much higher percentage of sugar and fat.
-This makes cupcakes sweeter, moister with finer crumbs.
+This makes cupcakes sweeter, and moister with finer crumbs.

 To compensate, muffins usually have fruits, nuts, and other ingredients mixed into the batter.
 You can see that because of this, muffins are usually considered healthier than cupcakes.